Reputation and your brand – the effect of bad publicity

 Companies might also have to deal with the fallout of bad publicity affecting their employees.
 Morale could drop, and employees who were once proud brand ambassadors would rather not tell people where they work.

 Cognitive dissonance occurs when there is a conflict between an employee's beliefs or values and the actions or reputation of their employer.
-For instance, if an employee identifies with the company's values, but the company is involved in unethical practices, this discrepancy creates discomfort.
-To resolve this discomfort, employees might distance themselves from the employer, leading to a loss of confidence.
+If an employee identifies with the company's values, but the company is involved in unethical practices, this discomfort can cause them to distance themselves - or leave entirely.

 The Long-Lasting Post-Negative Reputation Hardships